kareembasuonyg/brimore-todos/README.md

+# Description

+Todo App is a task assigned to me and I try to build it with the instructions the company gives me below.

 # Todo App

 So here you are!
 We need your help with a small Todo App.
 We already setup a brand new project for you that already contains a very basic Vue.js setup.